What are allergies?

-Allergies occur when your immune system overreacts to a substance that is not normally harmful to human beings.
+Allergies occur when the body’s immune system overreacts to a substance that is not typically harmful to human beings.
 Substances known to trigger an allergic reaction are called allergens.
 There is a broad range of allergens that can trigger a reaction and a number of ways we can come into contact with those allergens such as inhaling, touching, and eating.

 There are two primary approaches to allergy testing: blood tests and skin tests.
 Blood testing works by drawing a sample of your blood and sending it to a lab.
 Technicians examine the sample for antibodies.

 Skin testing is a more common approach.
 This diagnostic tool works by creating a very small prick or scratch on the surface of your skin and then placing a tiny volume of a potential allergen in that area.
 If you are allergic to the tested substance, your body will react, and visible skin irritation will occur.